top of page

 6. Enter the code from the email.

-Once your account is made, follow this link to apply to the LHC Grant Program: APPLY NOW
+Once your account is made, follow this link to apply to the LHC Grant Program: APPLY NOW.
+Applications will open on November 4.

-The page provides support for Submittable applicants, offering guidance on submissions, tracking, account management, and troubleshooting.
-For more details, visit here.
+Submittable’s Help for Applicants hub offers guidance on submissions, tracking, account management, and troubleshooting.

 Budget